Digital Product Manager - Air New Zealand

 Walking in the footsteps of Sir Edmund Hillary on a trek through the Himalayas is just one of the many incredible memories that Luke Coxhead will treasure from his time at Waikato University.

-On completing his Bachelor of Management Studies with Honours degree in 2014, Luke was quickly offered a role as a business advisory consultant at EY in Auckland.
+On completing his Bachelor of Management Studies with Honours degree in 2014, Luke joined EY as a graduate Management Consultant in Auckland.

-Within four years he had relocated across the ditch to Sydney, Australia and been promoted to customer and strategy manager for EY.
-Having proved his abilities, Luke was responsible for designing cross-functional teams to design and transform customers' experiences, along with the business operating models and processes required.
+Within four years he had relocated across the ditch to Sydney, Australia and been promoted to Manager within the Customer & Strategy Advisory team.
+Having proved his abilities, Luke was responsible for managing cross-functional teams to design and transform customers' experiences with a focus in financial services.

-In 2021, Luke moved back home to New Zealand to take up an exciting role at Air New Zealand as their national strategy manager - digital, commercial and customer.
-A creative and strategic thinker, Luke says he is passionate about harnessing new technologies to deliver a differentiated customer experience.
+In 2021, Luke moved back home to New Zealand to take up a role at Air New Zealand as Digital Strategy Manager focused on customer and commercial products.
+He has now transitioned into a new role as Product Manager responsible for the Air New Zealand mobile app experience.
+A creative and strategic thinker, Luke says he is passionate about harnessing technologies to deliver an exceptional customer experience.

 A talented hockey player, the ex-Tauranga lad began his studies at Waikato in 2010, when he was offered a Sir Edmund Hillary Scholarship in recognition of his sporting success playing in the National Hockey League.